Welch's

-Welch Foods Inc., commonly known as Welch's, is an American company, headquartered in Concord, Massachusetts.
+Welch Foods Inc., commonly known as Welch's, is an American company, headquartered in Waltham, Massachusetts.
 It has been owned by the National Grape Cooperative Association, a co-op of grape growers, since 1956.
 Welch's is particularly known for its grape juices, jams and jellies made from dark Concord grapes and its white Niagara grape juice.
 The company also manufactures and markets an array of other products, including refrigerated juices, frozen and shelf-stable concentrates, organic grape juice, fruit snacks, and dried fruit.
 Welch's has also licensed its name for a line of grape-flavored soft drinks since 1974.
 Welch's grape and strawberry soda flavors are currently licensed to Global Beverage Corporation.
 Other popular products that use the Welch's name are the fruit snacks made by The Promotion In Motion Companies, Inc.

 History

 The company was founded in Vineland, New Jersey, in 1869 by teetotal dentist Thomas Bramwell Welch and his son Charles Welch.

-In 1956, the company was sold to the 'National Grape Cooperative Association', which comprises 1,300 grape growers located in Michigan, New York, Ohio, Pennsylvania, Maryland, Washington and Ontario, Canada.
+In 1956, the company was sold to the National Grape Cooperative Association, which comprises 1,300 grape growers located in Michigan, New York, Ohio, Pennsylvania, Maryland, Washington and Ontario, Canada.

 In the 1960s, Welch's was a major sponsor of the ABC primetime animated comedy series The Flintstones; its characters were prominently featured in Welch's TV commercials on that show, and on jars of Welch's grape jelly which could be used as a drinking glass after the product had been fully used.
 In the early 1970s, The Archies cartoon characters were on the jars.